djay/covidthailand/README.md

 For more in depth analysis on what some of this means see [An analysis of testing in thailand](https://github.com/djay/covidthailand/wiki)

+# Disclaimer
+- Some data sources are missing days or numbers (e.g. situation reports and tests)
+- Some are scraped from text and the code to do this might not be perfect
+- Some are translations where mistypings have happened
+- I take no responsibility for the accuracy of this data.

 ## Cases by Area